 Visit our pick your own page to see when we expect other varieties to be ready.
 The weeks listed are the peak picking time for the variety which is a little later than we expect the very first pick to be.
 That said, the weather could make the dates a bit earlier or later.
 It is also important to note that once ripened, apples will fall off the tree, so we will pick the trees of all apples on the last pick.
 This is why you will not find honey crisps in October.

 See you at the farm this fall where you can PICK YOUR OWN apples (and pumpkins).
 Sign up for our emails for up to date variety info and special offers.
 You can also give us a call to find out what is ready to pick each week.
-We will be open August 18th, 19th, 25th, & 26th.
-Starting September 1st we are open every day through November 4th.
+We will be open late August.
 Hope to see you there!